OUR JACKS ARE SPECIAL

 I love Jack Russell's, well a certain type of Jack Russell.

-This is my hobby and passion, to breed the best Jack Russell's around.
+This is my passion, to breed the best little Jack Russell's, like the ones of my childhood in Ireland.

 Being from Ireland, Jacks have been a part of my life since early childhood, they are one of the most popular breeds there.
 They come in all shapes and sizes, some are a bit horrid, some bounce off the walls and others have the more happy go lucky disposition, up for anything kind of dog.
 The latter is my type.